benedetta-mariani/benedetta-mariani.github.io/_pages/about.md

 I am in general interested in studying collective properties like the oscillatory behavior and synchronization phenomena observed in the barrel cortex during the processing of a sensory input and in understanding their functional role.
 The understanding of these aspects would enable, as a long term goal, to induce desired oscillations and responses in the barrel cortex, i. e. in a sense to *control* the system.

-The methods I am interested in are massive data analysis and computational/mathematical modeling, in order to reverse engineer the origin of the features that we observe in the data.
+The methods I am interested in are massive data analysis and computational/mathematical modeling, in order to reverse engineer the features that we observe in the data.